 This paper looks at the feasibility of using wires too thin to be resolved by the human eye as a means of making a stage magician float.
-It is found that for the two configurations tested, a stresses of 4.9 GPa and 3.51 GPa would be exerted upon the wire.
-These are both notably more than the tensile strength of steel, but not so high as to be unfeasable in the future.
-This doesn't rule out wire in total though as other combinations of wire and methods of consealment may be used.
+It is found that for the two configurations tested, stresses of 4.9 GPa and 3.51 GPa would be exerted upon the wire.
+These are both notably more than the tensile strength of steel, but not so high as to be never be feasible.
+This doesn't completely rule out wire though, as other combinations of wire and methods of concealment may be used.